-Any person may request information from the controller of a data file as to whether personal data concerning them is being processed (see above Section III.iii).
-Any data subject may also request that incorrect data be corrected (Article 5 Paragraph 2 DPA).
+Any person may request information from the controller of a data file as to whether personal data concerning them is being processed (see Section III.iii).
+Any data subject may also request that incorrect data be corrected (Article 5, Paragraph 2 DPA).
+Under the revDPA, data subjects may further request from the controller, under certain circumstances, that their personal data is transferred to themselves or another controller (right to data portability (Article 28 revDPA)).